chimericdream/worldofpannotia.com/src/_base_classes/druid.md

         desc: |
           Druids are proficient with the following weapons: club, dagger, dart, quarterstaff, scimitar, sickle, shortspear, sling, and spear.
 They are also proficient with all natural attacks (claw, bite, and so forth) of any form they assume with wild shape.

           Druids are proficient with light and medium armor but are prohibited from wearing metal armor; thus, they may wear only padded, leather, or hide armor.
-(A druid may also wear wooden armor that has been altered by the _ironwood_ spell so that it functions as though it were steel.
-See the _ironwood_ spell description) Druids are proficient with shields (except tower shields) but must use only wooden ones.
+(A druid may also wear wooden armor that has been altered by the {% spell_link ironwood %} spell so that it functions as though it were steel.
+See the {% spell_link ironwood %} spell description) Druids are proficient with shields (except tower shields) but must use only wooden ones.

           A druid who wears prohibited armor or carries a prohibited shield is unable to cast druid spells or use any of her supernatural or spell-like class abilities while doing so and for 24 hours thereafter.
       - name: "Spells"